 No matter how big your new garden will be, there are adequate trees for every shape and size of gardens.
 From small Acers that can be grown in a pot, to a gorgeous huge charry in the middle – the options are endless and are all up to your preferences.

-Create A Walking Path Through The Garden
+Create A Path To Walk Through The Garden

 You certainly don’t want to walk over your beautiful plants and veggies while enjoying your afternoon garden stroll, so create a dedicated walking path to enjoy this everyday activity.
 Depending on your garden’s size, you can create a single path that branches out and allows you to maintain and examine every part of your garden without obstruction.
 Another option is a path that goes around the garden with a few twists and turns.